 - Everything we know about GTA 6

 That’s already enough information to pique our interest for the next Gran Turismo.
-Rumors and leaks have also suggested GT7 may drop sooner than many anticipated — perhaps before year's end.
-The PS5 is reportedly still on track to release this holiday season, though how the game fits into that schedule is still unclear.
+Rumors and leaks once suggested GT7 may drop sooner than many anticipated — perhaps before year's end.
+However, with the PS5's launch right around the corner, on November 12, GT7 is looking more like a 2021 prospect.

 Add it all up, and there is a lot of attention on GT7, for a lot of reasons.
 Here’s everything we know so far about the next Gran Turismo.